-A lot of students transfer schools at least one time within their collegiate career—in fact, 33% of students do, according to NACAC.
-Transferring schools is no easy task, and shouldn’t be done lightly, but one burning question that potential-transfers have: what will happen to my financial aid?
+A lot of students transfer schools at least one time within their collegiate career.
+In fact, 33% of students do, according to NACAC.
+Transferring schools is no easy task, and shouldn’t be done lightly, but one burning question that transfer students have: what will happen to my financial aid?

 Instead, the new school will calculate the amount of aid they can give you as per their own aid programs.
 Essentially, you’ll start from scratch when it comes to school-given aid.

-Private scholarships and grants likely won’t be affected by a transfer, but it’s a good idea to get into contact with the provider if it’s a multi-year award, or if you’re transferring mid-semester.
+If you have any private scholarships and grants, they likely won’t be affected by a transfer.
+However, it’s a good idea to get into contact with the provider if it’s a multi-year award, or if you’re transferring mid-semester.
 Private loans might also be affected by a school move, so prepare some questions before talking to your provider.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!